ponylang/rfcs/text/0000-ffi-taming.md

 Apply a uniform taming policy to FFI in the pony standard library and document it as a best practice for the community.
-In brief, the policy is to "dominate" all impure FFI calls with AmbientAuth.
+In brief, the policy is to "dominate" all impure FFI calls with `AmbientAuth`.

 # Motivation